syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% tabs %}

 {% highlight c# %}

-//Adds a new paragraph with text. paragraph = textShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
+//Adds a new paragraph with text paragraph = textShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");

 //Sets the list type as bullet